WilliamHLe/StrikkDin/README.md

 ## Demo

-Live demo version can be found on: https://strikkdin.herokuapp.com/
+Live demo can be found on:
+https://strikkdin.herokuapp.com/

 An example of the application: